 We turned the preposition activity into a game.
 After working with cards, baskets, and a ball we give each other verbal instructions to place the ball in a different position in relation to the body: “place your ball behind your back”, “place the ball between your eyes”, etc. It is lots of fun.

 Sandpaper letters with initial sound cards.
 I created this set of cards.
 The cards help her to recognize initial sounds and are phonetically assorted.
 I enjoy teaching my daughter in a home setting which allows more time to learn letters, sounds, and numbers without rushing through them.
-Tracing letter repetition creates visual and hands motion memory in her brain in preparation for writing.
+Tracing letter repetition creates visual and hand motion memory in her brain in preparation for writing.

 The metal inset activity with tracing shapes and drawing continuous lines makes a solid preparation for cursive writing and encourages a child to apply strong pressure on the pencil.